ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

     $ source ~/Virtual/omero/bin/activate

-   This will swtich to using Pip and Python in the Virtualenv directory :file:`~/Virtual/omero/bin` and any Pip libraries you install, whilst the Virtualenv is activated, will be installed to :file:`source ~/Virtual/omero/lib`.
+   This will switch to using Pip and Python in the Virtualenv directory :file:`~/Virtual/omero/bin` and any Pip libraries you install, whilst the Virtualenv is activated, will be installed to :file:`source ~/Virtual/omero/lib`.